MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 az group list --output tsv | grep $resourceGroup -q || az group create --name $resourceGroup --location "$location"
 ```

-### Using CASE statement to determine if a resource group exists
+### Using CASE statement to determine if a resource group exists, and create the resource group if it does not

 The following CASE statement creates a new resource group only if one with the specified name does not already exist.
 If one with the specified name exists, the CASE statement echoes that the resource group exists.